soni0021/text-summarizer/README.md

 ```

 ### **API Integration**
-The app uses the Hugging Face BART model for text summarization.
-The API call is made using the `axios` library in the `script.js` file.
-Ensure that your Hugging Face API token is set correctly in the `.env` file.
+The app uses the Google Gemini 2.5 Flash model for text summarization.
+The API call is made using the `@google/generative-ai` library in the `summarize.js` file.
+Ensure that your Google Gemini API key is set correctly in the `.env` file.

 ## Contributing